 I’m running late for my performance, lost in a maze of dark tunnels beneath the stands.
-I’m scheduled to appear in less than five minutes.
-Eventually I feel the cold air of the rink and go towards it.
+I’m scheduled to appear in five minutes.
+I feel the cold air of the rink and go towards it.
 I’m just about there when I see Tonya Harding, circa 1992.
 She’s sitting alone on a bench crying.
 “Hey what is it,” I ask.
 She tells me her lace is too short and she’s going to miss her program.
 I sit next to her.
 “No, wait, don’t worry,” I say.
 I unthread the lace from one of my skates.
 She grabs it from me unceremoniously.
 I rub her back as she prepares her skate.
 “Oh that feels good, you’re sweet,” she says, and before standing up she kisses me, a little more than tenderly.

 I woke up from this dream one morning, for whatever reason: the Lillehammer Olympics happened a long time ago and I only vaguely remember seeing Tonya’s shoelace disaster.
 I was with a friend in a busy pub in central London.
 I’d heard about the whole Tonya Harding-Nancy Kerrigan drama, unavoidably, and so had everyone else, which is why all these drinkers in London had their eyes trained to the television during a figure skating competition.
 As I recall, there were a few contemptuous groans when Tonya gave up and started crying.

 That was the last performance of Tonya’s skating career.
 I never really gave her much thought after that.
 Then years later, I have this banal, erotic dream.

 At first Google, I land at tonyaharding.com and discover I’m not the only one whose dreams have been visited by Tonya Harding.
 Her website includes a “fantasy page” where over 1650 people have posted descriptions of their Tonya fantasies.
 Example, from “55 year-old male,” pseudonym EchoFlash51: